Intelligent Document Processing with Azure Form Recognizer

 • Vaccination Cards

-But consider that an input document is a claim form from an insurance company.
-There is no pre-built model available to process the claim forms, so here we will create a custom model for intelligent document processing that will read and extract the information from scanned and handwritten claim forms submitted by policyholders.
+But Consider that the input document is a claim form from an insurance company.
+Since there is no pre-built model available for processing such claim forms, we will create a custom model for intelligent document processing (IDP).
+This model will read and extract information from scanned and handwritten claim forms submitted by policyholders.

 Creating a Custom Model From Azure Form Recognizer